 - Finally, have lots of rest and sleep.

 And that’s it!

 Advantages of Blood Donation

 There is no limit to the benefits of blood donation.
-The one that will interest you most are definitely the health benefits of blood donation.
+The one that will interest you most is definitely the health benefits of blood donation.
 It has been proven that blood donation helps to reduce the risk of certain diseases like cancer as it lowers the iron levels in the body.
 This is just one of the benefits of blood donation.

-Also, Read; Are there any Benefits of blood donation?
+Also, Read; Are there any benefits of blood donation?

 Cons, Side-effects, and Disadvantages of Blood Donation

 There are not many side effects associated with blood donation especially if the procedure and tests are carried out well.
 But in a few cases, some donors complain of the following:

 1. It Wastes Time

 Voluntary Blood donation in Nigeria takes an average of 2 to 3 hours before it is completed.
 So most people complain that this time is quite much to spend on donating blood.